Angelo Rodriguez Lacuesta

-Amado Angelo "Sarge" Rodriguez Lacuesta (born April 11, 1970) is a renowned Filipino writer celebrated for his short stories, novels, and screenplays.
-He has won many awards for his writing, among them National Book Awards, the NVM Gonzalez Award, numerous Palanca Memorial Awards and Philippine Graphic Awards, and the inaugural Madrigal Gonzalez Best First Book Award.
+Amado Angelo "Sarge" Rodriguez Lacuesta (born April 11, 1970) is a Filipino writer known for his short stories, novels, and screenplays.
+He has won National Book Awards, the NVM Gonzalez Award, numerous Palanca Memorial Awards and Philippine Graphic Awards, and the inaugural Madrigal Gonzalez Best First Book Award.

 He is currently the president of PEN (Poets, Essayists, Novelists) Philippines and serves as editor-at-large for Esquire Magazine (Philippines).
 He is also the nonfiction editor of Panorama: The Journal of Intelligent Travel.

 Lacuesta has represented the Philippines in international literary fellowships, residencies, and conferences.
 Alongside his literary career, he leads Good Intentions Books, an independent publishing company.

 Early life and education

 Lacuesta was born in 1970 in Cebu City, Philippines.
 He is the son of the late banker and screenwriter Amado Lacuesta, known for his work on Working Girls, and essayist Lolita Rodriguez-Lacuesta.

-He attended Ateneo de Manila University for his primary and secondary education before earning a degree in Biology from the University of the Philippines (UP).
+He attended the basic education unit of the Ateneo de Manila University for his primary and secondary education before earning a degree in Biology from the University of the Philippines Diliman.
 Although initially accepted into the Integrated Liberal Arts and Medicine (INTARMED) Program at UP, a fast-track path to medical school, he chose to pursue his undergraduate degree first.
 Eventually, he decided to leave medical school to focus on writing.